pfheatwole/thesis/meta/discussion.rst

 * I started with designs from :cite:`benedetti2012ParaglidersFlightDynamics`, and applied extensive modifications to support the needs of my thesis.

+* Did I ever investigate / discuss the effect of riser width?
+In real wings that has a pretty big effect on weight shift control, but for weight shift control I'm only modeling the shift in the center of mass.

 Paraglider Dynamics